marcy-go/ec2backup/README.md

 ## Usage

-First, your instance(s) is required the tag that has the key named `Backup-Generation` and the number value of generations.
+First, your instance(s) is required the tag that has the key named `Backup-Generation` with the number value of generations.

 ### Backup myself
 ```sh